 Korean is one of the most popular Asian languages for non-native speakers.
 It garners a surprising amount of interest.
 However, a lot of interesting things happen there.
-For instance, that’s where Samsung lives.
+It’s where Samsung lives.
 Additionally, plenty of US soldiers make their way there from time to time.
 There aren’t a ton of great options for learning Korean.
 However, we can help you find the best ways.
-Here are the best Korean learning apps for Android!
+Here are the best Korean learning apps for Android.

 Drops: Learn Korean